gimm-institute/public-zone/workshops/202204_inaugural/presentations/scenario_boom_bust.md

 	* But costs in terms of lost output are limited, economy operates above equilibrium anyway
 * **Release of buffers** in bust phase
 	* Improves bank capital position relative to effective regulatory minimum
+	* Prevents banks from tightening lending conditions and shrinking their balance sheets
 	* Supports credit creation and growth
 * The policy smoothes financial cycle, resulting in smoother business cycle
 	* Benefits far outweigh the costs incurred in the boom phase
 * The role of **nonlinearities** is again crucial